-Dr. Zauhar has been a committed classroom instructor and teaching scholar throughout her academic career.
+Dean Zauhar has been a committed classroom instructor and teaching scholar throughtout her academic career.
 She has developed and taught courses on a number of topics in American literature, including American Women Writers, American Indian Literatures, Immigrant Authors and Environmental Literature.
-She has collaborated with colleagues and team taught courses on Literature and Politics, Literature and the Visual Arts, and Media and Contemporary Culture-the academic title for a course she and a colleague taught on Star Trek!
+She has collaborated with colleagues and team taught courses on Literature and Politics, Literature and the Visual Arts, and Media and Contemporary Culture.
 In collaboration with her students, she has made conference presentations on literary relationships in early and modern literature, and she has mentored students pursuing their individual research on a variety of topics.
-Her own research interests lie primarily in the area of 19th-and 20th-century American fiction.
+Her own research interests lie primarily in the area of 19th and 20th-century American fiction.
 She has presented her research on Nathaniel Hawthorne, on Sarah Orne Jewett, on Willa Cather, and on Richard Russo at regional and national literary conferences, and her work on Jewett and Cather has also been published.